MRoettger/stocksVix/README.md

-# stocksVix
+# Stock Analyse
-this is a project for analysing charts
+This is a project for analysing charts

+VIX = Volatility Index